arlina-espinoza/uc_crowdfunding/README.txt

 3. Configure the defaults per node type (product class) in: admin/store/products/classes
    This will be used as default for all new nodes of that type.
-4. Additionally, you can add the crowdfunding feature as any other feature on every product node.
+4. Additionally, you can add or edit the crowdfunding feature for any product node through the Features tab on its Edit form.

 Theming
 =======